cosinusoidally/mozjs-c-api/README.md

 Extract the tarball in to the directory `/opt/ff52esr-src/` ie

 ```
-mkdir /opt/ff52esr-src/
 tar xvf $wherever/firefox-52.5.3esr.source.tar.xz
+mv firefox-52.5.3esr /opt/ff52esr-src/
 ```

-So you now should have your source in `/opt/ff52esr-src/firefox-52.5.3esr`
+So you now should have your source in `/opt/ff52esr-src/`

 You can put the source wherever you want, but you will need to tweak my build script if you put it anywhere other than the above location.